MadeiraData/ClrHttpRequest/README.md

 SQL Server CLR function for running REST methods over HTTP.

-IMPORTANT NOTE: The Headers are case-sensitive!
-I've created an issue to fix this, though: https://github.com/EitanBlumin/ClrHttpRequest/issues/2

 This project is a fork of the project initially published By Eilert Hjelmeseth, 2018/10/11 here: http://www.sqlservercentral.com/articles/SQLCLR/177834/